poderomedia/node-mapper/README.md

 * You want to publish a network visualization, not analyze it.
 * You have a story to tell and including a network visualization can give your story more depth and visual context.
-* It`s designed for small network graphs (20 to 30 nodes average, around 100 nodes max. for clarity), not for big hairballs It should help people show and tell relevant relations giving nodes and edges (entities and connections) weight and as much context as possible.
+* It`s designed for small network graphs (20 to 30 nodes average, around 100 nodes max. for clarity), not for big hairballs
+* It should help people show and tell relevant relations giving nodes and edges (entities and connections) weight and as much context as possible.
 Not give 2 very different relations the same weight.
-For example: conspiracy theorist believe that if you are member of the board of X, then you are part of a global secret ruling group lead by Y :).
-Providing good examples and guidelines can help with user behaviour.
+For example: conspiracy theorist believe that if you are member of the board of X, then you are part of a global secret ruling group lead by Y. Providing good examples and guidelines can help with user behaviour.
 * It should help people become “network visualization” savvy to learn the basic concepts to grow from then to more complex projects.

 How can you use it?